 So now that we know what the cloud is, and how we access it.
 Let’s talk about why you should be taking it seriously.

 9 REASONS YOU SHOULD TAKE THE CLOUD AND CLOUD ERP SERIOUSLY

-Running an application (or cloud erp) in the cloud isn’t going to alleviate all of your tech costs or headaches, but you will know is that updates and upgrades are built into your payments.
+Running an application in the cloud isn’t going to alleviate all of your tech costs or headaches, but you will know is that updates and upgrades are built into your payments.

 5. Have the latest and greatest version of your cloud ERP software automatically Playing off of number 4, updates and upgrades are tested and deployed entirely in the background.
 No more waiting until after hours or weekends to kick everyone out of the system before doing an upgrade.
 It’s already done.

 6. Leverage global leaders in Information Security and Technology Depending on your core business, there can be valid reasons to consider deploying your business management software in house.
 If maintaining servers is part of your core business, you probably don’t need to look to the cloud.

 If it isn’t, there’s no way we can put the resources that the Amazons, Microsoft, and Googles of the world can into location security, information security, redundancy and stability that these companies who maintain these servers do as part of their core business.